Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Abstract

 In this work, a method for the transferable VMC optimization of neural network wave functions for excited-state PESs is presented.
-Exploiting similarities of wave functions across molecular geometries, the efficiency of computing excited-state PESs is increased significantly over single-point simulations, with a speedup of close to two orders of magnitude being demonstrated.
+Exploiting similarities of wave functions across molecular geometries, the efficiency of computing excited-state PESs is increased substantially over single-point simulations, with a speedup of close to two orders of magnitude being demonstrated.
 Further improvements are attained by introducing parameter sharing between electronic states and a dynamic state ordering mechanism for the orthogonalization of states based on the per-geometry energy.
-The method yields a coherent \textit{ab-initio} description of excited-state PESs with full access to electronic properties, which we demonstrate on three challenging applications -- the ground and singlet excited states of the ethylene torsion and pyramidalization PESs, the eight lowest-lying states of the carbon dimer dissociation, and the two-dimensional excited state PESs of the three lowest singlet states of the methylenimmonium cation.
+The method yields a coherent \textit{ab-initio} description of excited-state PESs with full access to electronic properties, which we demonstrate on four challenging applications -- the ground and singlet excited states of the ethylene torsion and pyramidalization PESs, the eight lowest-lying states of the carbon dimer dissociation, the two-dimensional excited state PESs of the three lowest singlet states of the methylenimmonium cation, and the spin-state energetics of a 96-electron model of the rubredoxin active site.